awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 1. For **Connection alias**, enter a name for your connection\.

-1. Choose between connecting a cluster in your AWS account or in another account or Region\.
+1. Choose between connecting a cluster in your AWS account or in another account\.
-   + To connect to a cluster in your AWS account and Region, choose the domain from the dropdown menu and choose **Request**\.
+   + To connect to a cluster in your AWS account, choose the domain from the dropdown menu and choose **Request**\.
-   + To connect to a cluster in another AWS account or Region, specify the ARN of the remote domain and choose **Request**\.
+   + To connect to a cluster in another AWS account, specify the ARN of the remote domain and choose **Request**\.

 1. Cross\-cluster search first validates the connection request to make sure the prerequisites are met\.
 If the domains are found to be incompatible, the connection request enters the `Validation failed` state\.